 Our business is to engineer and deliver dryers, evaporators and filters.
-While the production of this equipment consume energy, the by far largest impact our business has on the climate and the environment come from our customer's usage of our equipment in their production.
+While the production of this equipment consume energy, the by far largest impact our business has on the climate and the environment comes from our customer's usage of our equipment in their production.
 Therefore, it has been and continues to be our policy to invest in developing industry leading equipment and deliver training and maintenance services enabling our customers to become best in class in their industry at reducing the energy consumption and wasted raw material per ton of product produced.
-It is important to notice that Simatek's filters creates clean air improving both working environment and reducing the external air pollution while using far less energy than the competitors.
+It is important to notice that Simatek's filters are improving the working environment as well as reducing the external air pollution, while using far less energy than the competitors.
 It is therefore at the core Simatek's business to help our customers achieve their CSR goals.

 The Groups business model is to develop and deliver engineer-to-order production equipment to selected industries.
 Most equipment is being manufactured by carefully selected sub suppliers and after quality inspection shipped directly to the customers, where we ensure installation and commissioning.
-We have a manufacturing site in Denmark as well as a testing and assembly site in US.
+The group has a manufacturing and testing site in Denmark as well as a testing and assembly site in US.

-Environmental impact - After careful consideration for implementing policy to this area and taking into consideration that we primarily are an engineering Group with limited environmental impact following the environmental laws imposed upon we see no need to further implement individual company specific policy.
+Environmental impact - After careful consideration of implementing a policy to this area and taking into consideration, that we primarily are an engineering Group with limited environmental impact following the environmental laws imposed upon, we see no need to further implement individual company specific policies.